godotengine/godot-docs/classes/class_directory.rst

 - :ref:`String<class_String>` **get_drive** **(** :ref:`int<class_int>` idx **)**

 On Windows, returns the name of the drive (partition) passed as an argument (e.g. ``C:``).

+On macOS, returns the path to the mounted volume passed as an argument.

+On Linux, returns the path to the mounted volume or GTK 3 bookmark passed as an argument.

 On other platforms, or if the requested drive does not exist, the method returns an empty String.

 ----